wdoyle42/diagnosis/README.md

 6. Run the state_grants.r file.
 This will create a file for grant aid per fte in public and private institutions.
 7. Run the loans.r file.
 This will create a file for loans per fte.
+8. Tech college data for three states (GA, OK, TN) can be created by running the _tech files for these states.